watsonmw/fe2-intro/README.md

 To run on an Amiga you'll need RTG and a (very) fast Amiga.

 It runs great on a Vampire and UAE.
-Have had reports of it running well on 68060 accerated Amigas.
+Have had reports of it running well on 68060 accelerated Amigas.
 There's even a fork with raster optimizations for the ZZ9000 accelerator card.

 Will run on any platform that supports SDL as well.